 - Specified materials not used and cheaper material substituted

-Part of the problem is that very often costs are assessed on an estate wide basis, then simply divided without regard for the actual work done on individual blocks – some will need more and some will need less.
+Part of the problem with local authority and large property companies is that very often costs are assessed on an estate-wide basis, then simply divided without regard for the actual work done on individual blocks – some will need more and some will need less.

-We nearly always find that the administration costs are excessive – our experience says that a full design and project management team will usually be around 18% of a project value, but we regularly see 25% or more.
+We commonly find that the administration costs are excessive.
+Our experience says that a full design and project management team will usually be around 18% of a project value, but we regularly see 25% or more.
 We occasionally see accounts where the contingency has not been omitted as it should have been.